docker-library/docs/odoo/content.md

 host and container ports differ (e.g. 8070 and 8069), one has to set, in Odoo, Settings->Parameters->System Parameters (requires technical features), web.base.url to the container port (e.g. 127.0.0.1:8069).

+## Access an existing database with a new Odoo instance
+Suppose you created a database from an Odoo instance named old-odoo, and you want to access this database from a new Odoo instance named new-odoo, e.g. because you've just downloaded a newer Odoo image.

+By default, Odoo 8.0 uses a filestore (located at /var/lib/odoo/.local/share/Odoo/filestore/) for attachments.
+You should restore this filestore in your new Odoo instance by running

+	docker run --volumes-from old-odoo -p 127.0.0.1:8070:8069 --name new-odoo --link db:db -t odoo

+You can also simply prevent Odoo from using the filestore by setting the system parameter `ir_attachment.location` to `db-storage` in Settings->Parameters->System Parameters (requires technical features).